The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Introduction

 For all these reasons, studying the Ce content in the Milky Way allows us to probe its different production sites and, in particular, the main $s$- process.
-Several studies on neutron-capture elements and more especially on cerium abundances in the Galactic disc can be found in the literature.
-One could cite, for instance, \citet{Reddy06, Mishenina13, BB16, DM17, Rebecca19, Griffith21} for field stars studies and \citet{Magrini18, Spina21, SalesSilva22} for open clusters.
-Global flat trends of \CeFe\ vs \meta\ were found in most works even though some report a small decreasing trend for large [Fe/H] values \citep{Mashonkina07}.
-This trend is in agreement with chemical models \citep{Nikos18, grisoni2020}.
-Moreover, a correlation between cerium abundances and ages has been proposed, based on open clusters \citep{SalesSilva22} {where \CeFe~seems to decrease with age up to 8 Gyr.
-Similar trend was obtained with field stars \citep{BB16}.
-They additionally found an increase of the \CeFe\ with ages larger than 8 Gyr.}
+Several studies of neutron-capture elements and more especially, of cerium abundances in the Galactic disc, can be found in the literature, for instance, \citet{Reddy06, Mishenina13, BB16, DM17, Rebecca19, Griffith21} for field star studies, and \citet{Magrini18, Spina21, SalesSilva22} for open clusters.
+Global flat trends of \CeFe\ versus \meta\ were found in most works, even though some report a small decreasing trend for high [Fe/H] values \citep{Mashonkina07}.
+This trend agrees with chemical models \citep{Nikos18, grisoni2020}.
+Moreover, a correlation between cerium abundances and ages has been proposed based on open clusters \citep{SalesSilva22}, {where \CeFe~appears to decrease with age up to 8 Gyr.
+A similar trend was obtained for field stars \citep{BB16}.
+They additionally found an increase in \CeFe\ with ages older than 8 Gyr.}

-With the recent delivery of the third $Gaia$ data release, such studies can be extended to a much larger stellar sample.
-The aim of the present paper is therefore to complement the first description of Ce based on the \Gaia\ \gspspec\ abundances already presented by \citet{PVP_Ale}.
+With the recent delivery of the third $Gaia$ data release, these studies can be extended to a much larger stellar sample.
+The aim of the present paper is therefore to complement the first description of Ce based on the \Gaia\ \gspspec\ abundances that was presented by \citet{PVP_Ale}.
 This work is composed as follows.
-Section~2 describes the selection of the sample of Ce abundances while Sect.~3 presents its spatial, chemical and dynamical properties.
-Sect.~4 presents the Galactic disc content in cerium with the derivation of radial and vertical gradients, the comparison with a new chemical evolution model and the Ce content of open clusters.
-Then, Sect.~5 explores Ce abundances in the Galactic halo and, in particular in the M~4 globular cluster and in accreted dwarf galaxies and stellar streams.
+Section~2 describes the selection of the sample of Ce abundances, and Sect.~3 presents its spatial, chemical, and dynamical properties.
+Sect.~4 presents the Galactic disc content in cerium with the derivation of radial and vertical gradients, the comparison with a new chemical evolution model, and the Ce content of open clusters.
+Then, Sect.~5 explores Ce abundances in the Galactic halo and, in particular, in the M~4 globular cluster and in accreted dwarf galaxies and stellar streams.
 Finally, the conclusions of this work are presented in Sect.~6.